WHAT IS READ UNITED?

 HOW WE ALL MAKE A DIFFERENCE

-The good news is that we can close the gap and help students stay on track even when they are out of school through our Read United literacy programs - Power Lunch, Summer Reading, Born Learning Trails, Community Partnerships, and our Little Free Libraries!
-United Way of Northwest Georgia is making sure kids have access to books, enriching activities, and a caring adult to help them improve their reading skills.
+The good news is that we can close the gap and help students stay on track even when they are out of school through our Read United literacy programs - Keep Kids Thriving, Born Learning Trails, Community Partnerships, and our Little Free Libraries!
+United Way of Northwest Georgia ensures kids have access to books, enriching activities, and a caring adult to help them improve their reading skills.
 Last year, United Way distributed over 28,000 FREE books to individuals and families in our local community!